tACSChallenge/tacschallenge.github.io/proj_status.markdown

 {: style="text-align: justify;"}
 1. <u>Transcranial electric stimulator device:</u> minimum stimulation intensity 2 mA (peak-to-peak amplitude), that can produce an alternating current at 10Hz, with 1 channel or more.

 2. <u>Stimulus presentation device</u>: a software controlled, Arduino-based visual stimulation device box that will control 5 + 1 LEDs.
-The custom-built Arduino set-up is currently being estimated to cost about 700-800 € per device (design or devices available by Nir Grossman). *The tACS Challenge core team has 5 devices (atm) that can be shared across labs if collaborating labs don’t want to or cannot pay for having a device made.*
+The custom-built Arduino set-up is currently being estimated to cost about 700-800 € per device (design or devices available from Nir Grossman). *The tACS Challenge core team has 5 devices (atm) that can be shared across labs if collaborating labs don’t want to or cannot pay for having a device made.*

 3. <u>Consumables and sundries</u>: these include caps, electrodes, gel, etc.